 Today in the office, I’ve picked up a water bottle, straws, yoga mat, coffee cup, gloves, scissors, and a laptop case.

 Once you’ve got your items, get out a piece of paper and a pen.
 Write down ten common product adjectives.
 You can choose your own, or you can use these examples:

 Search Combinations on Amazon

-For each product that you collected in step one, run a search on Amazon with each adjective attached to it.
+run a search on Amazon for each product that you collected in step one, with each adjective attached to it.
 For example, I’ll search mini scissors, large scissors, bulk scissors, travel scissors, and so on.
 These search terms may seem a bit odd, but trust the process 🙂 Sift through the product results to see if you can identify a product niche within that search… maybe a product that you haven’t thought of before.

 Don’t be afraid to veer off the path as you click through products and niches.
 You may just run into the perfect product opportunity.

 When sifting through the search results for bulk scissors looking for interesting niches, I came across products like scissor caddy, rolling scissors, and desktop organizer.
 These are all potential markets that I wouldn’t have thought up on my own.

 Here are some additional niche product markets that I came across in my searches: